Agoric/documentation/main/guides/agoric-cli/index.md

 ## agoric follow

-Follow an Agoric Casting leader tosupport vstorage query along with some of the marshalling conventions.
+Follow an Agoric (Casting)[https://www.npmjs.com/package/@agoric/casting] leader (or validator) to support vstorage query along with some of the marshalling conventions.

 **Usage**: